Noaozer/NoaRepo/.swm/folder-test-plan.wys66.sw.md

 Folder Functionality:

-1. Folder ellipsis functionality - rename/delete/move to folder - **Saar** - What about get shareable link? and pin?
+1. Folder ellipsis functionality - rename/delete/move to folder

+2. Pin playlists inside folders

-2. Documents in the folder are displayed correctly
+3. Documents in the folder are displayed correctly

-3.  batch commit to all documents in the folder
+4.  batch commit to all documents in the folder

-4.  batch commit to some of the documents in the folder
+5.  batch commit to some of the documents in the folder

-5.  discard documents that are in the folder
+6.  discard documents that are in the folder

+7. Drafts docs/playlists saves as part of the folder

+8. Combine drafts and committed docs/playlists as part of the folder

+9. In the same folder commit doc/playlist from different branches

+10. In the same folder saves drafts doc/playlist from different branches

+11. Combine drafts and committed docs/playlists as part of from different branches the same folder

+*

 Move to folder:

 1. Move to folder hub modle

+2.  create new folder

-2. Relocate documents/playlists/subfolders into a folder through ellipsis
+3. Relocate documents/playlists/subfolders into a folder through ellipsis

-3. Relocate documents/playlists/subfolders outside the folder
+4. Relocate documents/playlists/subfolders outside the folder

-4. Relocate documents/playlists/subfolders to different folder
+5. Relocate documents/playlists/subfolders to different folder

-5. Drag&Drop functionality
+6. Drag&Drop functionality \*not yet

-6. Batch action - check box functionality (move&deldte)
+7. Batch action - check box functionality (move)

+8.  ellipsis next to share - doc

 Display: